swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 The necessity of declaring this statically will become clear as we discuss the serialization requirements and details of the typechecking mechanisms in the sections below.

 Please note that it is possible to use a protocol or type eraser as the actor system, which allows actors to swap-in completely different actor system implementations, as long as their serialization mechanisms are compatible.
-Using existential actor systems though comes at a slight performance pentalty (as do all uses of existentials).
+Using existential actor systems though comes at a slight performance penalty (as do all uses of existentials).

 It is possible to declare a module-wide `typealias DefaultDistributedActorSystem` in order to change this "default" actor system type, for all distributed actor types declared within a module: